-Aye enters his fifth season as the head coach of the Allan Hancock College men's basketball team.
-He has guided the Bulldogs to a total of 56 victories over four seasons, a conference championship and one postseason appearance.
+Aye enters his sixth season as the head coach of the Allan Hancock College men's basketball team coming off his most successful year with the Bulldogs.
+Last year, Aye guided the Bulldogs to a 23-win season and the program's first appearance in the CCCAA State Tournament’s Elite Eight in 44 seasons.
+In five seasons with the Bulldogs, Aye has led the Bulldogs to a total of 79 victories, a conference championship and two postseason appearances.
 He has a strong history of helping his student-athletes earn opportunities at four-year universities.

 He led the Bulldogs to a share of the Western State Conference title in 2014-15, the program’s first in four years and 17th in program history.
 Hancock won 14 games under Aye during the 2016-17 and 2014-15 seasons.
 Aye guided the Bulldogs to a 16-14 record and playoff berth in 2013-14.

-After four seasons at Hancock, nearly 20 of Aye's former student-athletes have signed scholarships to four-year universities.
+After five seasons at Hancock, 25 of Aye's former student-athletes or student-workers have signed scholarships to four-year universities, including four from last year’s team: Devin Davis (Fort Hays State), Javae Lampkins (Texas A&M Corpus Christi), Shemarr Parker (Tabor College) and Shane Carney (Arizona Christian).
 After the 2016-17 season alone, six athletes inked papers, including two with Division I programs - Marcellus Garrick (Cal Poly, SLO) and Malik Rhodes (University of Memphis).
-Nolan Willett (Thompson Rivers Univ.), Dominic Jackson (Texas A&M International), Deon Whiteside (Algoma), and Erik Kinnebrew (Concordia Univ.) also moved on to four-year programs.
+Nolan Willett (Thompson Rivers Univ.), Dominic Jackson (Texas A&M International), Deon Whiteside (Algoma), and Erik Kinnebrew (Biola) also moved on to four-year programs.
 Arroyo Grande native Matt Willkomm, a two-time All-Conference First Team selection, signed with Arizona Christian University after the 2015-16 season.
 Other signees include: Alioune Tew (Division I level Niagara), Andre Miller (Chadron State), Kadeem Minor (Univ. of Antelope Valley), Lawrence Johnson (Univ. of Antelope Valley), Rijo Jackson (Northland College), Teyvon Myers (Division I level Univ. of West Virginia), Yuki Yashiro (Bethany College), and Josh Varney (Peru State).

-Aye's coaching staff at Hancock is unique because he and two of his assistant coaches, Josh Motenko and Vic Armendariz, all have Division I-coaching experience.
+Aye's coaching staff at Hancock the previous three seasons was unique because he and two assistant coaches, Josh Motenko and Vic Armendariz, all had Division I-coaching experience.